parula-app/docs/docs/develop/app/voice-application-via-websocket.md

 ### Registration

-At startup, you need to call Pia core and tell it about your app.
+At startup, you need to call Parula core and tell it about your app.
 This happens with a call with path `registerApp`, which you issue right after opening the WebSocket.
 The argument is the [Intents JSON](develop/app/intents-json.md) file.
 E.g.:

 ```text
 {